 Christmas Tree in Snow art lesson.
 Just six simple steps, starting with Christmas colors.
 A fun Christmas art project for all ages!
 Christmas Tree in Snow Art Lesson We had just finished up making some Christmas mixes when Nana offered a pastel lesson.
 As in other lessons, she sketched off the steps for the children to follow.
 Just six simple steps, starting with the colors

 This lesson is quick enough to enjoy this week before Christmas.
 A present to you from Nana and the Hodgepodge!
 Christmas Ornament: A Pastels Tutorial.
 Christmas Ornament: A Pastels Tutorial Begin by choosing your favorite two ornaments.
 Place them on your table where you can get a good look while you use your pastels.
 Take your black pastel stick and draw the simple, ball shapes.

 What fun to make a night time scene with chalk pastels!
 In time for a full harvest moon, Nana taught us a harvest moon nocturn pastel lesson.
 You can too… Harvest Moon Nocturn: A Pastels Tutorial Just gather your colors and a dark colored piece of paper.
 We chose both purple and dark blue paper.
 Take your black pastel stick and draw a nice, straight

 We had so much fun creating artwork with one of our favorite children’s books, My Blue Boat, we thought we’d continue on with Pete the Cat: I Love My White Shoes!
 Pete the Cat is a repeated bedtime reading – especially with our younger two.
-Because… I love my white shoes, I love my white shoes… “Oh no!
-Pete stepped in a big pile of
+So let’s have some Pete the Cat chalk pastel fun in the style of artist James Dean.
+Because… I love